-Heard a business guru once say, ‘the world is your oyster, go out there and win hearts and business.’
+A business guru once said, ‘the world is your oyster, go out there and win hearts and business.’
 But this saying comes with a caveat.

 Your sphere of influence is restricted to the linguistic demography of your target audience.
 What this means is that it’s difficult to convert non-English speakers if your videos are in English.

 Businesses need not be disheartened by the limited reach of the videos.
 Particularly when so much effort has gone into their making.

 Video translation and localization can remove language barriers to reach a wider audience.
 If you’re not sure why and how to use video translation, then this is the article for you.

 Reasons to use video translation

 We live in exciting times.
 Until a couple of decades ago, only big businesses had the budget to create marketing videos to target people in different regions of the world.
 Now, technical resources such as stock videos, Premiere Pro presets, voice-over actors, etc. are readily available to all businesses regardless of their size or marketing budget.
 Even with easy access to technical resources, we don’t see many businesses using video translation.
 What they need is some level of convincing, which we hope the points below will achieve.

 Traffic through organic search still generates more leads than any other source.
 On average, businesses can expect around 53% of all traffic from organic search.
 This means you should take organic search marketing seriously and pursue any strategy that promises to boost your organic reach.
 The world’s biggest search engine, Google, is including more and more videos to its search pages.